khulnasoft/integrations-core/active_directory/README.md

 ### Installation

-The Agent's Active Directory check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your servers.
+The Agent's Active Directory check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your servers.

-If installing the Datadog Agent on a domain environment, see [the installation requirements for the Agent][2]
+If installing the Khulnasoft Agent on a domain environment, see [the installation requirements for the Agent][2]

 ### Configuration